-Kids and adults are becoming more and more techno-savvy, especially the kids who are used to all kinds of gadgets from a very small age.
+Kids and adults are becoming more and more techno-savvy, especially kids who are used to all kinds of gadgets from a very small age.
 Taking it into account and seeing how many educational solutions are there on the market already, it makes sense that the process of e-learning app design is getting harder.
-Though more often than not designers follow the same guidelines they do when creating apps for other industries, what’s important is to pay special attention to where those principles differ, affected by the intricacies of apps that are intended for studying and teaching.
+What’s important is to pay special attention to where those principles differ, affected by the intricacies of apps for studying and teaching.

 Types of e-learning apps